ampersam/Fight-Goblins--Eat-Pizza/README.md

 It is an attempt to understand the basics of creating dynamically generated content in my preferred medium.

-In the initial (and present) version, it was largely table-based with the traditional roguelike grid represented by table cells.
+In the initial version, it was largely table-based with the traditional roguelike grid represented by table cells.
 Times have changed on the Internet, though.
+The future holds a Canvas-based game window for Fight Goblins, Eat Pizza, but that is at least a few weeks out.

 #Future Plans